alefisico/reana-tutorial/episodes/Snakemake.md

 ## Snakemake: A Flexible Workflow Engine

 Snakemake is a workflow management system that simplifies the creation and execution of complex computational pipelines.
+It's particularly useful for bioinformatics pipelines, but can be applied to a wide range of computational tasks.
 It's particularly well-suited for tasks involving large datasets and parallel processing, making it a popular choice in fields like high energy physics.

 ## Key Features: